- The Adobe Creative Cloud desktop application lets you manage all your apps and services tied to your Adobe Account.

-What can I do if Adobe Creative Cloud update is not installing?
+How can I fix Adobe Creative Cloud installer?

 - This error mostly occurs due to older incomplete downloaded files or corrupt installation.
 By renaming the OBE folder, you allow the installer to install new files.